 1 egg

-3 cups fry oil (I use wagyu beef tallow)
+3 cups fry oil (I like wagyu beef tallow)

 2 tablespoons toasted sesame oil